ursatile/mwnet/202-our-first-entity.md

 > Sample data is also a great place to catch edge cases.
 Use Unicode strings, empty strings, missing fields... anything that your users might throw at you once your app is running in production.

 Here's an example of how I create and manage test data in web applications.
-You can see the full sample data set at [SampleData.Artists.cs]({{ page.examples }}Rockaway.WebApp/Data/Sample/SampleData.Artists.cs)
+You can see the full sample data set at [SampleData.cs]({{ page.examples }}Rockaway.WebApp/Data/Sample/SampleData.cs)

 ```csharp
 // ReSharper disable StringLiteralTypo